 Supreme Petroleum Council | Onshore/offshore gas & oil-field services, Onshore/offshore oil drilling operations |

 For example, if you plan on launching an innovative fintech service in the local market, you require external approval from the Dubai Financial Services Authority.
-Meanwhile, an e-trade license requires you to get approval from the TDRA.
-The entity is in charge of regulating the eCommerce framework and transactions in the UAE.
+Meanwhile, a mainland license for e-trade requires you to get approval from the TDRA.
+The entity is in charge of regulating the eCommerce framework and transactions in the UAE mainland.

 8.Apply for Relevant Visas